marin-m/vmlinux-to-elf/README.md

 optional arguments:
-  -h, --help            show this help message and exit --e-machine E_MACHINE
+  -h, --help            show this help message and exit --e-machine DECIMAL_NUMBER
-                        Force overriding the output ELF "e_machine" field with this integer value (rather than auto-detect) --bit-size BIT_SIZE   Force overriding the input kernel bit size, providing 32 or 64 bit (rather than auto-detect) --file-offset FILE_OFFSET
+                        Force overriding the output ELF "e_machine" field with this integer value (rather than auto-detect) --bit-size BIT_SIZE   Force overriding the input kernel bit size, providing 32 or 64 bit (rather than auto-detect) --file-offset HEX_NUMBER
-                        Consider that the raw kernel starts at this offset of the provided raw file or compressed stream (rather than 0, or the beginning of the ELF sections if an ELF header was present in the input) --base-address BASE_ADDRESS
+                        Consider that the raw kernel starts at this offset of the provided raw file or compressed stream (rather than 0, or the beginning of the ELF sections if an ELF header was present in the input) --base-address HEX_NUMBER
                         Force overriding the output ELF base address field with this integer value (rather than auto-detect)